rubstew/localtuya/README.md

 This is a development fork from https://github.com/rospogrigio/localtuya with the base of the branch climate_platform.

 I have integrated successfully my Tuya thermostat ME901.
+The functions implemented are:

+- on/off
+- auto mode
+- manual mode
+- change target temperature
+- see current temperature
+- see current action (off, heating, idle)

 This is my DPS: "dps":{"1":true,"2":"auto","16":15,"19":60,"24":185,"36":"close","40":false,"45":0}

 Configuration needed for this dps: